klutz4/climbing/README.md

 ### Results - Why are these models not performing well?

 For the difficulty of a climb model, I believe this model is not performing well due to the nature of the data.
-The highest influencer of the model are time it took a user to do the climb, but just because it took a user years to send a V4, say, that doesn't tell us much about how hard the boulder actually is (the user may not have tried that boulder before, he/she could have been warming up, etc.) In order to improve the model, we would need more data about the actual climbs, like the kind of holds on the climb (crimps, slopers, jugs, etc.) or the type of rock.
+The highest influencer of the model is time it took a user to do the climb, but just because it took a user years to send a V4, say, that doesn't tell us much about how hard the boulder actually is (the user may not have tried that boulder before, he/she could have been warming up, etc.) In order to improve the model, we would need more data about the actual climbs, like the kind of holds on the climb (crimps, slopers, jugs, etc.) or the type of rock.

 For the climbing abiltiy in 2017 model, due to the number of reported ascents in 2017, the data used to train/test was cut down  from 129,348 rows to < 7200 rows for boulders and from 115,391 rows to < 6500 for routes.
 The models shown were from only one sample of the total data for the years prior to 2017, so the model is heavily dependent on which rows were randomly chosen.
 In order to improve the model, I would need to fit the model to many samples and choose the one that performed the best.